ajay100/mdwguide/Host/Guide/Challenge1/readme.md

 * Database Schema
 * Database code (Store Procedure, Function, Triggers, etc)
-* SSIS code set refactor
+* SSIS code set refactor (Optional, Team has past experience and expertise let them refactor.
+All otehr student share ispac package)
 * Data migration (with SSIS)

 Guidelines will be provided below but you will have to determine how best to migrate.
 At the end of the migration compare your